adamrenklint/asimov-server/README.md

 Made by [Adam Renklint](http://adamrenklint.com), Berlin 2014.
 [MIT licensed](https://github.com/adamrenklint/asimov-server/blob/master/LICENSE).

 [asimov-server](http://asimovjs.org/docs/server) is a high-performance static server based on [express.js](http://expressjs.com/).
-It uses a cluster of workers to serve a static site built with [asimov-pages](http://asimovjs.org/docs/pages), allowing you to customize the request/response flow with express.js middleware.
+It uses a cluster of workers to serve a static site built with [asimov-pages](http://asimovjs.org/docs/pages) and allows you to customize the request/response flow with express.js middleware.

 ## Getting started